Events

 A variety of free and donation-based workshops, events, and gatherings dedicated to building an accessible creative community.

-Please note we are an unconventional arts venue in that we do not solicit booking and our space is completely community-programmed (either through community rentals, or event proposals, the latter being exclusively offered for local acts).
+Please note we are an unconventional arts venue in that we do not solicit booking and our space is completely community-programmed (either through community rentals or event proposals, the latter being exclusively offered for local acts).
 Due to the influx of messages we receive, we will not respond to emails requesting us to book solo music acts or review press kits.
 We kindly ask that any artists interested in performing at our space follow the proper protocol with the below forms.